joelmpiper/solar_energy_prediction/README.md

 <img src="images/gefs_mesonet_stations.png" width="1024">

 In the process of switching the analysis infrastructure from beat-the-benchmark to my code.
-There are still some transition issues between the stages of the analysis.
-The wrangle code should return appropriate subsets of the variables for train X, y and test X, but I need to transition the model to take this input instead of the beat-the-benchmark input.
-The chain should work with *benchmark* set to *True*.
+The script in *bin/solar_admin.py* should run with a simple (non-distance-weighted) grid around each station point.
+This has still not been adequately tested.